 Have meetings of administrative professionals within your company.
 But know their purpose and know how to professionally conduct a meeting.
 A lot of people, including administrative professionals, hate attending meetings, even with and of their colleagues, precisely because the meetings are poorly run, poorly facilitated, and with no clearly relayed purpose beforehand or even during the meeting.
 Learn to be a good meeting leader and organizer of administrative professionals in your company.
 Respect your meeting attendees’ time and provide value in the meetings you produce and your attendees will enthusiastically return meeting after meeting.
 As with anything, people (including meeting attendees) want to know “what’s in it for me” to attend your meeting.
 Can you tell them beforehand?
 If so, tell them; don’t rely on telepathy to get your purpose across to them.
 As an administrative professional, you know firsthand that there really is no such thing as mind reading in the office setting.

 Get help with organizing your meetings of administrative professionals within your company through the tips provided in the Special Report: Meetings of Administrative Professionals Within Companies.
-It’s just one of 100 educational publications provided freely to members of the Virtual Association for Administrative Professionals, which is operated by The Effective Admin brand.
-Click here to start your VAAP membership now –you can join 24/7 and immediately access the resources for members such as that report mentioned above.
+It’s just one of 100 educational publications provided in my best resources for administrative professionals (click here to get it).